rhiever/reddit-analysis/README.md

 # Reddit Analysis project

-Please send all requests to make a Most-Used Words (MUW) word cloud to http://www.reddit.com/r/MUWs/
+Please send all requests to make a Most-Used Words (MUW) cloud to http://www.reddit.com/r/MUWs/

 Feel free to post the MUWs you've made there, too.